ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

  2: 1
  3: 2, 3
 ```
 As you can see, the output is a list of which polygon(s) each of the points intersect with.
-1, 2, and 3 for the first row means that 1st (polygon 1), 2nd (polygon 2), and 3rd (polygon 3) objects of the `polygons` intersect with the first point (point 1) of the `points` object.
+The numbers 1, 2, and 3 in the first row mean that 1st (polygon 1), 2nd (polygon 2), and 3rd (polygon 3) objects of the `polygons` intersect with the first point (point 1) of the `points` object.
 The fact that point 1 is considered to be intersecting with polygon 2 means that the area inside the border is considered a part of the polygon (of course).

 If you would like the results of `st_intersects()` in a matrix form with boolean values filling the matrix, you can add `sparse = FALSE` option.